 A variety of resources exist for identifying evidence-based violence prevention and intervention practices.
 The 2016 USAID report is a good starting place, as it contains a comprehensive review of more than 1,400 studies on this subject.
-The National Institute of Justice also maintains an online database of crime prevention strategies and associated research, which is available at
+The National Institute of Justice also maintains an online database of crime prevention strategies and associated research, which is available at crimesolutions.gov.

-"Scared straight" programs where participants are exposed to violent images or real-life victims of violence-may have an unintended negative impact on violent crime. crimesolutions.gov.
 A number of organizations have also undertaken literature reviews in recent years and have published results that are available online.30 These resources should help guide policymakers in supporting the strategies most likely to reduce violence in urban areas.